Jushto/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1 - swap values of 2 integers
 2 - function returning length of a string
 3 - function that prints a string to std out
+4 - function printing a string in reverse